KFBK (AM): Prominent staff members

 During the 1980s, KFBK employed Morton Downey, Jr. as a local midday host.
 Downey later went on to host a popular nationally syndicated weekday TV show.
 After Downey's departure, Rush Limbaugh replaced him at the station in 1984.
 Limbaugh first rose to prominence at KFBK before becoming nationally syndicated in 1988.
-His national program aired for many years on KFBK in the same time slot (9:00 a.m.–noon) where he hosted locally.
+His national program aired until his death live on KFBK in the same time slot (9:00 a.m.–noon) where he hosted locally, and transitioned to Premiere Radio Networks's official replacement, The Clay Travis and Buck Sexton Show, when it launched in June 2021.

 Limbaugh's local replacement, Tom Sullivan later gained national syndication.
 For a time, he also working for the Fox Business Network.
-Sullivan continues to be heard on KFBK weekday afternoons.
+Sullivan continued to be heard on KFBK weekday afternoons, until he retired in 2025.

 A number of other KFBK alumni have gained national prominence.
 Former KFBK news reporter/anchor Laura Ingle is a featured reporter on Fox News Channel.
 Former KFBK reporter and weekend anchor Todd Starnes hosted a weekday show on Fox News Radio and currently owns a radio station in Memphis, Tennessee.
 Former KFBK evening host Spencer Hughes hosted a weekday program Fox Across America on Fox News Radio.